springbox/banner-boilerplate/README.md

 # HTML Banner boilerplate

+This is a repo bbal cloned to build the ads, but realized we needed exactly zero of what the guy provided.
+So don't bother with gulp, npm install, etc.  This is just pure CSS/HTML/vanilla JS.

+To see what an add looks like, open the custom.html file from each of the src/ad/SIZE folders.

+# DISREGARD ALL BELOW
 > ## Work in progress, still writing this thing up

 Base setup for an automated HTML5 banner ad project using Gulp